parroit/mod-alchemy-persistor/README.md

 When the save complete successfully, a reply message is sent back to the sender with the following data:

     {
-        "status": "ok"
+        "status": "ok",
+        "document": {
+            "name": "tim",
+            "age": 1000,
+            "shoesize": 3.14159,
+            "username": "tim",
+            "password": "wibble"
         }

-The reply will also contain a field `_id` if the document that was saved didn't specifiy an id, this will be an automatically generated UUID, for example:

-    {
-        "status": "ok"
-        "_id": "ffeef2a7-5658-4905-a37c-cfb19f70471d"
     }

+The reply will also contain a field `document` with the row that was saved to database.
+This could be useful to retrieve the value of fields eventually setted by the Sql Alchemy class or by the database server.

-If you save a document which already possesses an `_id` field, and a document with the same id already exists in the database, then the document will be updated.
+If the row already exists in the database it will be updated, otherwise it will be inserted.

 If an error occurs in saving the document a reply is returned:

     {